In the world of defensive firearms, there’s compact, subcompact, and downright tiny. We’re talking about mouse guns!

 Cons

-At just over 5 inches long and one inch wide, the 22M-R vanishes inside a waistband or pocket like David Blaine’s disappearing playing cards.
+At just over 5 inches long and 1 inch wide, the 22M-R vanishes inside a waistband or pocket like David Blaine’s disappearing playing cards.

-It also features unique notches cut into the cylinder, which lock the hammer away from a chambered round to prevent accidental discharge.
-Usually, toting a SAO rimfire gun with a loaded chamber is a no-no. This safety detail allows you to confidently and safely carry five rounds in a full cylinder.
+It also features unique notches cut into the cylinder to lock the hammer away from a chambered round to prevent accidental discharge.
+Usually, toting a single-action revolver with a loaded chamber is a no-no. This feature allows you to confidently and safely carry the 22M-R fully loaded.

-Although it is built for deep concealment, it has a super attractive bead blast finish and a rosewood bird’s head grip that you will want to show off.
+To top things off, it has an attractive bead-blasted finish and a rosewood bird’s head grip that’ you will want to show off’s almost too pretty to conceal.

 Challenges with Mouse Guns